Zamalek SC: Helmy Zamora Stadium

 Helmy Zamora Stadium, the stadium is used as a training field for Zamalek SC first team.

 Helmy Zamora Stadium, formerly known as Zamalek Stadium, is a multi-use stadium in Giza, Egypt.
 Originally, it was Zamalek's home ground, the stadium was developed over the years to become known as Helmy Zamora Stadium.
 In 1959, the stadium was officially opened and hosted a match between Zamalek and Dukla Prague on this occasion.
 It was named Zamalek Stadium, and was later renamed to the Helmy Zamora Stadium, after Helmy Zamora, a legend of the club.
 Zamalek continued to play some of their home games at Helmy Zamora Stadium.

 In 1974, and after Zamalek's stadium disaster, the Cairo International Stadium became the main official stadium of Zamalek.
 Currently, the stadium holds the team training and friendly games.
 It was renamed in 2014 -2023 to Abdel-Latif Abu-Rajelha Stadium after the former president of Zamalek, Abdel-Latif Abu-Rajelha.
 The stadium could hold 40,000 spectators before the capacity was reduced to 20,000, and later renamed Helmy Zamora Stadium in October 2023.

-Currently, the football team is training outside the club until the training grounds for the Zamalek Club branch football team in 6th of October City are completed.
+Currently, the football team is training outside the club.